-In the acting and modelling world, black and white headshots are commonplace in portfolios, and if you want to diversify your own photography portfolio then it would be a good idea to add this skill to it.
+In the acting and modelling world, black and white head shots are commonplace in portfolios.
+If you want to diversify your photography portfolio, it would be a good idea to add this skill to it.

 Why Black and White Headshots?

-I’m not sure that either of these are particularly good reasons.
-Whether this is the real reason or not, I think that the most likely reason is because of the effect that black and white has on a photo.
+I’m not sure, however, that either of those are particularly good reasons.
+Whether this is the real reason or not, I think that the most likely explanation is the effect that black and white has on a photo.

-Texture provides a contrast that shines through in black and white and is a great tool to make your photo more interesting.
-In the photo that I produced for my client, I added texture to the background, the hair, beard and shirt, and contrasted that with his soft skin.
+Texture provides a contrast that shines through particularly strongly in black and white and is a great tool you can use to make your photos more interesting.
+In the photo that I produced for my client, I added texture to the background, the hair, beard and shirt, and contrasted these with his soft skin.

-Plain white backgrounds seem to be the norm with a lot of studio photographers who don’t want to invest time in finding interesting and relevant locations, it’s much easier to just churn out photo after photo on a boring white background.
+Plain white backgrounds seem to be the norm with a lot of studio photographers who don’t want to invest time in finding interesting and relevant locations.
+It’s much easier to churn out photo after photo on a boring white background.

 Hiding Certain Features